TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 As we can see above, only Ages 19 to 60 exists within our dataset.

-Now that the data has been prepared and formatted accordingly it is neccessary to explore it to its depths.
+Now that the data has been prepared and formatted accordingly it is necessary to explore it to its depths.

 ####3.B Descriptive statistics####